polyaxon/polyaxon/site/templates/integrations/components.md

 ## Component info using Polyaxon CLI

-You can also use the CLI to learn about this component:
+You can use the CLI to learn about this component:

 ```bash
 polyaxon hub --name={{name}} get
 ```

-## Fetch component to current working dir
+## Fetch component to the current working dir

-You can also use the CLI to fetch the component to local file:
+You can use the CLI to fetch the component to local file:

 ```bash
 polyaxon hub --name={{name}} get --save